findologic/plugin-shopware-6/UPGRADE-2.0.md

 * `Resources/app/administration/src/module/findologic-module/page/findologic-page/findologic-page.html.twig`
   * Similar to `findologic-config.html.twig`, this page has been updated entirely (including JS).
 * `Resources/config/compatibility/latest/services.xml` logic has been moved to `Resources/config/services/services.xml`
-* `Resources/config/compatibility/shopware61/services.xml`
+* `Resources/config/compatibility/shopware61/services.xml` has been removed without replacement.
-  * Services `ProductListingFeaturesSubscriber` and `SearchController` have been moved to `Resources/config/services/decorators.xml`
 * `Resources/config/compatibility/shopware631/services.xml` has been removed without replacement.
 * `Resources/config/compatibility/shopware632/services.xml` has been removed without replacement.
 * `Resources/config/config.xml` has been removed without replacement.
 With 2.0.0 we provide our own configuration page.